2018 United States House of Representatives elections in Michigan: District 4

-The 4th district is located in Northern and Central Michigan including portions of the Tri-Cities region, specifically Midland, other cites include Mount Pleasant and the northern suburbs of Lansing.
-This district has a PVI of R+10.
-The incumbent is Republican John Moolenaar, who has represented the district since 2015.
+The 4th district is located in Northern and Central Michigan including portions of the Tri-Cities region, specifically Midland, other cities include Mount Pleasant and the northern suburbs of Lansing.
+This district had a PVI of R+10.
+The incumbent was Republican John Moolenaar, who had represented the district since 2015.
 He was re-elected to a second term with 62% of the vote in 2016.